We Reviewed the Chemex Coffee Maker. This is what happened.

 No matter how large your coffee needs, Chemex has got you covered.
 With these coffee makers, you have the choice of either a 3-cup, a 6-cup, an 8-cup, or even a 10-cup brewer.

-Note: Chemex uses a 5 oz. standard for their “cup” sizes, so for some people (Americans in particular), the 10-cup brewer may brew only 8 cups.
+Note: Chemex uses a 5 oz.
+(150 ml) standard for their “cup” sizes, so for some people (Americans in particular), the 10-cup brewer may brew only 8 cups.

 Apart from the 3-cup, each model uses the same proprietary Chemex filter, which significantly cuts down on the number of Amazon returns and makes your life a little easier.
-You also have the option to use either their oxygen-cleansed white filters (no bleach), their natural brown filters, or their reusable cloth filter.
+You also have the option to use either their oxygen-cleansed white filters (no bleach), their natural brown filters, their reusable cloth filter, or even the Able Brewing Kone coffee filter, which has been designed to be compatible with the Chemex.
+Or if you’re looking for something else, here are our reviews of the best Chemex coffee filters.

 Once you’ve decided which size coffee maker best suits your needs, you can then choose between two different styles.
 The style most people are familiar with is the Chemex Classic series, with a wooden collar tied around its waist by a leather cord.
 The combination of glass, wood, and leather is what makes this model such a classic.